 Aspects of time and geography

 A key aspect related to time in the impact of port governance reform is transition, as “all… changes are accompanied by lengthy, transition times” (Brooks and Pallis, 2008, p.
 414).
 Notably, “only after this transition period… [is it] possible to accurately understand how the model performs” (Brooks and Pallis, 2008, p.
 416).
 Significantly, it is often extremely hard to pinpoint when such transition has ended.
 In Taiwan, the reforms of 2012 had an adjustment period for a number of years (Tseng and Pilcher, 2016).
 In China, Cullinane and Wang (2006a, p.343) noted of China’s new port law in 2004, that, “it is still too early to tell whether the latest phase of reforms will prove to be successful in solving China’s port problems” (Cullinane and Wang, 2006a, p.
 343).
-Similarly, in Greece context, “it has to be acknowledged that as national port reforms began less than ten years ago the governance of Greek ports is still in a state of flux” (Pallis, 2007, p.
+Similarly, in a Greek context, “it has to be acknowledged that as national port reforms began less than ten years ago the governance of Greek ports is still in a state of flux” (Pallis, 2007, p.
 377).
 In addition to transition, any reform is inevitably part of a chain of policies: “the process of change is a dynamic one, and… the performance outcome of a reform process influences the next round of reforms” (Brooks and Pallis 2008, p.
 411).
 Clearly, if transition is incomplete, it will be unclear whether the situation examined was the result of the reform or of a previous policy, particularly if the current situation had been influenced by previous ones.

-Another aspect of time regards pace: i.e. that the pace of research may be behind the pace of the reform.
+Another aspect of time relates to pace: i.e. that the pace of research may be behind the pace of the reform.
 Writing about China in 2016, Notteboom and Yang (2016, p.
 6) note that “in the past decade, the process of corporate governance reform has only accelerated” given China’s increasingly prominent global role and “the many fiscal, financial, social and environmental challenges it is confronted with” (ibid).
 This contrasts with the previously slow pace of reform in China (Cullinane and Wang, 2006a).
-This has a significant bearing on the viability of any attempt to measure the reform as by the time the results are published, the government may have already introduced a further reform.
+This inevitably affectsany attempt to measure the reform, as, by the time the results are published, the government may have already introduced a further reform.
+It is thus essential that research keep pace with reform.
+Also, as noted above, some reforms may have short-run and long-run effects and impacts.
+For example, public-private partnerships may have positive short run effects in terms of saving costs for the public bodies, or increased profits for the private companies.
+However, the long-run effects may be harder to measure.
+Arguably, policy makers and researchers need to take care to delineate between these effects, perhaps using econometric models (see below) to measure any effects over time as well as cross-sectionally.